ChelomoLubliner/ChelomoLubliner/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a ***Data Scientist***.
-- 🌱 I’m currently learning ***Deep Learning, Map-Reduce, Clusters***.
+- 🌱 I’m currently learning ***Deep Learning, Map-Reduce, and Clusters***.
 - 😄 I’m passionate about ***Data Science*** and ***Neural Networks***.
 - 🗣️ My main languages are ***Python*** and ***SQL***.
 I also feel well in ***C++***.
-- 🌱 It's important for me to learning and growing every day
+- 🌱 It's important for me to learn and growing every day
 - 📫 You can reach me on  [LinkedIn](https://www.linkedin.com/in/chelomo-lubliner/)